 The Apple Watch Series 5 was just launched.
 Rather unexpectedly, it comes with an always-on retina display.
 Yes, you can finally have a watch that never goes dark.
 Outside of that it takes on everything from the predecessor devices including the ECG sensor, fall detection, performance upgrades and more.

 Apple’s optical heart rate sensor is one of the best ones on the market.
 You can even tap into third-party apps for heart rate zone training such as Runkeeper, Strava and Runtastic.
 They also come with fully featured smartphone apps for more detailed information.

 Vivosport is an ultra-slim fitness band.
-It is slightly more expensive than Charge 2 but in addition to everything Fitbit provides, the tracker is waterproof, it comes with built-in GPS, all day stress tracking and counts reps and sets in the gym.
+It is slightly more expensive than Charge 3 but in addition to everything Fitbit provides the tracker comes with built-in GPS, all day stress tracking and counts reps and sets in the gym.

 Along with your heart-rate zones when running, you’ll get everything you could possibly hope for 24/7 activity tracking.
 Garmin’s Elevate heart rate technology provides some of the best readings for a wrist-based monitor.

 The GPS makes for more precise distance, time and pace tracking, along with route mapping for your runs.
 Vivosport will track your swims in the pool too.

 Vivoactive 5 is Garmin’s all purpose smartwatch, or as we like to put it a Swiss knife of activity tracking.
 The previous versions came only in one size but Garmin has now introduced two, a 45mm stainless steel model and a 40mm model for small wrists (4S).
 There’s also Venu, the exact same device but with a fancier AMOLED display.